Fernanda is weak.

 The weather certainly wasn’t like what we’ve got coming later on this summer when the temperature soars to the 90s, and the heat when you open the car door literally takes your breath away.
 No, this was the kind of weather that puts you in a good mood—sunshine, the perfect temperature, and low humidity.

 But the spell was broken when Fernanda had her accident.

 As she lay crippled in my hand, globby glue oozed all the way down her bouncy spring and out from the waistband of her skirt.
-She was helpless.

 I was shocked that she couldn’t withstand a merely warm spring day—just how was she planning to handle the summer?

 Back when we had another dashboard hula girl named Boo Boo, she never melted over.
-She did eventually turn a little green from the incessantly hot coastal sunshine beating down on her plastic skin, but she toughed it out for years with no other damage whatsoever.
+She did eventually turn a little green from the incessantly hot sub-tropic sunshine beating down on her plastic skin, but she toughed it out for years with no other damage whatsoever.

-After I repair Fernanda with some top quality glue, I hope that I never again see such horrors—it was like “Toy Story” gone tragically wrong.
+After I repair Fernanda with some top quality glue, I hope I never again see such horrors—it was like Toy Story gone tragically wrong.

-Buyer beware.
-You don’t want this to happen in your car.
+Don’t let this happen in your car.